AI-controlled sales in the automotive industry

 Great campaigns, masterfully deployed across all channels: Car manufacturers are unbeatable in the field of marketing.
 However, it is a stony path from gaining a prospective customer’s attention to actually making a sale.
 Artificial Intelligence (AI) deepens the customer knowledge available to sales functions and increases the probability of order completion, as it focuses on promising prospects and addresses them individually.

 The VDA (Verband der Automobilindustrie / Association of Automotive Manufacturers) cites selective distribution as vehicle manufacturers’ “preferred business model”.
 A network of dealers, located in metropolitan areas and supplemented by manufacturers’ regional branches, maintains customer contact while the marketing function is controlled centrally by the OEMs.
+In addition to this, many vehicle owners rely on local auto repair service for their maintenance and repair needs.
 According to the industry association, the internet has “not yet become a relevant transaction medium in the new vehicle business”, but plays an important role as an information medium.
 This is undoubtedly an accurate description of the status quo.
 However, the conclusion derived from this may be a case of wishful thinking: “For passenger car sales, a network of retail establishments with good geographical coverage means regular customer contact and thus promotion of the respective brand at the personal level.”

 Many customer contact points